Wendi Deng Murdoch: Personal life

 Jake and Joyce Cherry hosted Deng in their home during her studies in the United States.
-Later, Jake Cherry left his wife, and married Wendi Deng in 1990.
-While married to Cherry, Wendi obtained a green card.
-Their marriage lasted 2 years and 7 months when they divorced.
-Jake later said that they stayed together for only four to five months when he learned that Deng was spending time with David Wolf, a man closer to her age.
+Later, Jake Cherry left his wife, and married Deng in 1990.
+While married to Cherry, Deng obtained a green card.
+They divorced after 2 years and 7 months of marriage.
+Cherry later said that they stayed together for only four to five months when he learned that Deng was spending time with David Wolf, a man closer to her age.

-In 1997, she met Rupert Murdoch, who is 37 years her senior, while working as an executive at the Murdoch-owned Star TV in Hong Kong.
-They married in 1999 on board his yacht "Morning Glory", less than three weeks after the finalization of his divorce from his second wife, Anna Murdoch.
-The couple had two children, Grace (born 2001) and Chloe (born 2003).
+In 1997, she met media mogul Rupert Murdoch, who is 37 years her senior, while working as an executive at the Murdoch-owned Star TV in Hong Kong.
+They married in 1999 on board his yacht Morning Glory, less than three weeks after the finalization of his divorce from his second wife, Anna Murdoch (née Torv).
+The couple had two daughters: Grace (born 2001) and Chloe (born 2003).
 Tony Blair is Grace Murdoch's godfather.
 In June 2013, Rupert Murdoch filed for divorce from Deng, citing irreconcilable differences.

-On July 19, 2011, Wendi Murdoch attacked Jonathan May-Bowles (comedian Jonnie Marbles) after he threw a pie at her husband Rupert Murdoch while he was giving testimony before a British parliamentary committee considering the News International phone hacking scandal.
+On July 19, 2011, Deng counterattacked Jonathan May-Bowles (comedian Jonnie Marbles) after he threw a pie at her husband Rupert Murdoch while he was giving testimony before a British parliamentary committee considering the News International phone hacking scandal.
 May-Bowles was subsequently sentenced to six weeks' imprisonment.

-In February 2014, The Daily Telegraph and Vanity Fair alleged that Wendi Murdoch might have had an affair with former UK Prime Minister Tony Blair.
+In February 2014, The Daily Telegraph and Vanity Fair alleged that Deng might have had an affair with former UK Prime Minister Tony Blair.
 An article in The Economist claimed that as a result of Rupert Murdoch's suspicion that Blair had an affair with his wife, he ended his long-standing association with Blair in 2014.

-In early 2018, The Wall Street Journal published a story suggesting that Jared Kushner and Ivanka Trump, longtime friends of Murdoch, were warned by US intelligence agencies that Murdoch may be using her relationship with them to further the goals of the Chinese government.
+In early 2018, The Wall Street Journal published a story suggesting that Jared Kushner and Ivanka Trump, longtime friends of Deng, were warned by US intelligence agencies that she may be using her relationship with them to further the goals of the Chinese government.
 Michael Wolff, author of Fire and Fury: Inside the Trump White House, posited that the article was an attempt by Rupert Murdoch, owner of The Wall Street Journal, to spread the idea that "Wendi is a Chinese spy" in the aftermath of their acrimonious divorce.

-Murdoch lives in New York City with her two daughters.
-Grace goes to Yale University, and Chloe studies at Stanford.
+As of 2016, Deng was living in New York City with her two daughters.
+Grace attends Yale University (class of 2025), and Chloe studies at Stanford (2026).
+Grace and Chloe are due to inherit shares in their father's business interests, but they do not have voting rights.
+They are not involved in the September 2024 court case in which their half-siblings are challenging their father about changing the terms of a family trust which was set up as part of the divorce settlement between Rupert and his second wife Anna.